Go Draw in School Resources Page

 Why not make it a two week drawing festival with LOTS of other things going on in the school?

-Here are the themes we will have each day
+Themes we will have each day

 Please do not tell the children in advance - it will work a lot better if they cannot prepare what they draw!